nadiemedicejose/nadiemedicejose/README.md

 Hi, thanks for getting interested in my profile! 👋🏽

-I'm a Software Engineer with experience in Object-Oriented Programming, MVC pattern, Data Structures, and Relational Databases.
-I like to build Web Applications using Laravel for Back End, and React for the Front End.
-To keep version control, I enjoy using Git/Github.
-I'm an active collaborator in different stages of the Software Development Life Cycle.
+Software Developer with over 3 years of experience building Web and Mobile Applications with React, React Native, TypeScript, Node.js, and Laravel frameworks.
+Proficient at deconstructing designs and translating wireframes into high quality code that can be reusable and maintainable over time.
+Strong knowledge in Object-Oriented Programming, React Patterns, Data Structures, and Databases.

 Feel free to explore my LinkedIn profile, portfolio & other links. 😉

 ## What am I doing?

 - 👨🏽‍💻 Software Engineer @ Pinnacle Aerospace
-- 📚 Learning Laravel, Data Visualization, and MongoDB
+- 📚 Learning Node.js, Flutter, and React Testing

 [![alt text][1.1]][1]
 [![alt text][2.1]][2]